 As mentioned above, no significant differences are observed among these surveys carried out by EL.STAT.
-More details on coherence are presented in the 2014 HBS Quality Report.
+More details on coherence will be presented in the 2015 HBS Quality Report.

-19. Cost and burden
+19 Cost and burden

 The burden concerns the required time, which must be spent for data provision on behalf of the interviewer.
 Nevertheless, there is not possibility for any further time relief.
+The total cost of the survey amounted to 350.000 euros (external collaborators & staff).

-20. Data revision Top
+20 Data revision